Athea: Other monuments

 A monument, located in Upper Athea, commemorates James Goold.
 Goold was a landlord who, at the time of the Great Famine, refused to evict tenants who couldn't pay rent.
 Dated to 1863, the monument comprises a 4 m high Celtic cross which stands just off the road to Listowel.

-"The feet"

-Another statue, colloquially called "the feet", is a monument in The Square commemorating two Irish olympic medalists who were originally from Athea – Tim Ahearne and Dan Ahearne.
+Another statue, colloquially called "the feet", is a monument in The Square commemorating two Irish Olympic medalists who were originally from Athea – Tim Ahearne and Dan Ahearne.
 Tim Ahearne won gold in the triple jump in the 1908 Olympics, while his younger brother Dan Ahearne is known for setting a world record in 1909.
 The sculpture depicts two golden feet with wings spread out.

 Culture

 Events

 Annually large events such as the Vintage Rally, TradFéile and Athea Motorcycle Road Races are held during summer months.

 Athea Motorcycle Road Races, is a two-day event taking place on a Saturday and Sunday at the end of June.
 Previous editions of the annual event have attracted approximately 10,000 visitors to the village.
 Racers such as Martin Finnegan and William Dunlop have taken part in past events.
-A fun fair is usually brought to the village the week before the festival.